John Brancato and Michael Ferris

-John Brancato and Michael Ferris are a former American screenwriting duo, whose notable works include The Game, Terminator 3: Rise of the Machines, Terminator Salvation, Surrogates and The Hunter's Prayer.
+John Dominic Brancato and Michael Ferris are a former American screenwriting duo, whose notable works include The Game, Terminator 3: Rise of the Machines, Terminator Salvation, Surrogates and The Hunter's Prayer.
 Brancato and Ferris met while at college, where both were editors of The Harvard Lampoon.
 The two have also been credited pseudonymously under the names Henry Dominic and Henry Dominick.
 Their partnership ended in 2015.
 Ferris has since separately written two episodes of The Simpsons, "Paths of Glory" and "From Russia Without Love", and the video game adaptation Dead Rising: Endgame.
 Brancato has since received a writing credit on the Netflix original film, "Trigger Warning".